 Overnight Kailash retreat, (L,D)

 We begin the day with a morning meditation and drink in our striking natural surroundings during breakfast, starting what will be an epic day in the best possible way.
 We then drive to Halls Gap and begin a spectacular ascent through up through a canyon to the heart of the Grampians escarpment for our walk today.
 The Grampians Peaks Trail starts with a climb via Venus Baths and continues on towards Splitter Falls.
 After viewing the falls we return to the main track and continue on to the Grand Canyon.
 Following a steep climb to the impressive rock formations, we continue on through rocky woodland (known as Silent Street) to the famous Pinnacle Lookout.

-Perched above the rangers, the views from the lookout over the Grampians and Mt William are magnificent.
-We head south, following the signs to Lakeside Lookout and then onto Sundial Lookout, reaching Bugiga Hiker Camp via the Bugiga Link track.
-The walk offers stunning views along the way, with some steep ascents, rocky sections and walking through some narrow rock defiles.
+After the steep climb to the impressive rock formations, we continue on through rocky woodlands and the narrow rock canyon known as Silent Street to the famous Pinnacle lookout.
+Perched on the very edge of the range, the views from the lookout over the Grampians and Mt William are magnificent.
+We continue south following the signs to Lakeside Lookout and then onto Sundial carpark.
+Today’s walk offers stunning views along the way, with some steep ascends, rocky sections and walking through some narrow rock tunnels.